100km/pointage100km/doc/SETUP.md

 In order to try the couchapp, please launch couchDB and configure it to have local administrative user to be "admin" with password "admin".
 See http://localhost:5984/_utils/

-Then, just go to bib_input directory and run "./push_me".
+Then, just go to bib_input directory and run "couchapp push".
 You should see a message like this:
 // date info // [INFO] Visit your CouchApp here: http://localhost:5984/steenwerck100km/_design/bib_input/index.html